fkooman/php-oauth-as/README.md

 Now, whenever the `admin` user successfully authenticates it can manage clients through the API.
 Users with other IDs will not be able to manage the clients.

+# Housekeeping
+In order to delete stale tokens a housekeeping script is available, `php-oauth-as-housekeeping`.
+It should be ran periodically using `crontab(5)` or a similar mechanism.
+For example, to run it every night 5 minutes after midnight use the following as a cron entry:

+    5 0 * * *     /usr/bin/php-oauth-as-housekeeping

+When using SQlite this script should be run as the same user as the web server, or as root (not recommended).

 # Management Clients
 There are two management clients available: